Himashasandeepani/steamnoodles-feedback-agent-himashaSandeepani/README.md

 1. Data Loading & Cleaning,
 - Reads review data from "Restaurant reviews.csv".
 - Parses the Time column into a valid datetime format and removes rows with invalid timestamps.
-3. Sentiment Inference – Uses a simple rule-based function infer_sentiment() to classify reviews as:
+2. Sentiment Inference – Uses a simple rule-based function infer_sentiment() to classify reviews as:
 - Positive: Rating ≥ 4.0
 - Neutral: 3.0 ≤ Rating < 4.0
 - Negative: Rating < 3.0
 - Unknown: Invalid or missing ratings.
-4. Date Range Filtering – Filters reviews between start_date and end_date for focused trend analysis.
+3. Date Range Filtering – Filters reviews between start_date and end_date for focused trend analysis.
-5. Trend Aggregation – Groups filtered reviews by date and sentiment category, counting the number of occurrences per sentiment.
+4. Trend Aggregation – Groups filtered reviews by date and sentiment category, counting the number of occurrences per sentiment.
-6. Visualisation – Creates a stacked bar chart showing the daily distribution of positive, neutral, and negative reviews.
+5. Visualisation – Creates a stacked bar chart showing the daily distribution of positive, neutral, and negative reviews.
-7. Saves the visualisation as "sentiment_trend.png".
+6. Saves the visualisation as "sentiment_trend.png".

-Example
+Example,

 For the date range 2019-05-20 to 2019-05-26, the agent outputs a bar chart showing how customer sentiment varied day by day.